dnyaneshwargiri/strabag-coding-challenge/README.md

 Please be informed commits are intentionly not squashed.

 ## Open issues
-Oberveed console error for modal ==> Blocked aria-hidden on an element because its descendant retained focus.
+Observed console error for modal ==> Blocked aria-hidden on an element because its descendant retained focus.